gianni-smdt/powershell-scripts/README.md

 ## About the Project

-This repository contains a set of PowerShell scripts aimed at helping administrators streamline routine tasks in Windows environments.
+This repository contains a set of simple PowerShell scripts aimed at helping administrators streamline routine tasks in Windows environments.
 With a focus on ease-of-use and flexibility, they can be applied in various IT workflows.

 ## Getting Started